mbaulch/rustifact/README.md

 * [out_type](examples/out_type) Demonstrates struct export with `ToTokenStream`'s `OutType` attribute.

+* [map](examples/map) Demonstrates construction of a map with lookup via a perfect hash function.

 For more examples, inspect the `write_X` macros in the [crate documentation](https://docs.rs/rustifact).

 # Development status